Cast

 PRESTIGE CATEGORY : Excellent seats, you will receive a complimentary programme and a glass of champagne.

-REDUCED RATE : applicable to under 26s, Chateau de Versailles Spectacles card holders and groups of more than 10 people (excluding special company offer).
+REDUCED RATE : applicable to under 26s, members of the Opera Experience offer and groups of more than 10 people (excluding special company offer).

 GROUP RATES : for more information, please refer to our page dedicated to works councils and groups.